cakephp/docs/en/orm/schema-system.rst

     ]);

 While equivalent, the 2nd form allows more detail and control.
-This emulates the existing features available in Schema files + fixture schema in 2.x.
+This emulates the existing features available in Schema files + the fixture schema in 2.x.

 Accessing column data
 ---------------------